warp-contracts/eliza/packages/plugin-clara/README.md

 AO_USERNAME=     # Unique user identifier
 AO_WALLET_ID=    # Arweave wallet address
 ```

-At the moment we are using a testing marketplace id: `86kVM56iOu4P_AfgGGfS9wEDzpO9yb6vaX_tOaDKqMU`
 All the Env variables required for AO plugin can be generated using the following script (run this script from the root of your project)

+At the moment we are using a testing marketplace
+AO id: `86kVM56iOu4P_AfgGGfS9wEDzpO9yb6vaX_tOaDKqMU`
+Story: `0x65ABFE481b20d526FAf040a9DeB5d2Baf52EcFB9`

 ```bash
 node ./scripts/clara/setupClaraProfile.mjs